 The Company promotes its products primarily via insurance intermediaries who will introduce their business to Fortegra.
 The Company ensures that all appointed insurance intermediaries are duly licensed entities and will enter into a formal Terms of Business Agreement (TOBA) with such intermediaries on a temporary, annual basis.
 These intermediaries are independent from Fortegra and intermediate on behalf of various insurance undertakings.
-This function is the responsibility of Mr. Joe Avellino, with Mr. Sanjay Vara being the key function holder.
+The function holder is Mr. James Portelli, with the oversight role being assumed by Mr. Sanjay Vara as the Chairman for the Underwriting, Claims and IT Committee.